What Is It?

 Your doctor at Davinci Dental Clinic will give you detailed instructions on what to do and what to expect after your surgery.
 If you have any questions, make sure to ask them before you leave the office.

 Having a tooth taken out is surgery.
 You can expect some discomfort after even simple extractions.
-Usually it is mild.
-Research has shown that taking nonsteroidal anti-inflammatory drugs (NSAIDs) can greatly decrease pain after a tooth extraction.
+Usually, it is mild.
+Research has shown that taking nonsteroidal anti-inflammatory drugs (NSAIDs) can greatly decrease pain after tooth extraction.
 These drugs include ibuprofen, such as Advil, Motrin and others.
-Take the dose your doctor at Davinci Dental Clinic recommends, 3 to 4 times a day.
+Take the dose your doctor at Davinci Dental Clinic recommends 3 to 4 times a day.
 Take the first pills before the local anesthesia wears off.
 Continue taking them for 3 days.
 Ask your doctor for complete instructions.